Introduction

 Our counter interface has two interactions: increment and decrement.
 Technically, we could use a simple boolean to

-encode these interactions: true
+encode these interactions: true for increment and false for decrement, for instance.

 But… we can do better in Rust!
 Interactions are mutually exclusive—when we have an interaction, what we really have is one value of a possible set of values.
 It turns out that Rust has the perfect data type for modeling this kind of idea: the enum.